-A. Definitions:

-Providing a legal defense means that Employer appoints at its expense counsel to represent member in a legal action.

-Indemnification means Employer's payment of a judgment or legal obligation that member incurred as a result of member's duties for Employer.

-B. Claims against a member as a state employee:

-In legal actions under AS 09.50.250 against a member, AS 09.50.253 provides for certification by the Attorney General and for the action to proceed exclusively against the state if the action arose from conduct within the scope of member's employment.
-A request for certification under AS 09.50.253 is made as provided in AS 09.50.253 and 9 AAC 33.010 and is not subject to the grievance arbitration procedure in Article 16 of this agreement.
+- A. Definitions: Providing a legal defense means that the Employer appoints at its expense counsel to represent a Bargaining Unit Member in a legal action.
+Indemnification means the Employer's payment of a judgment or legal obligation that a Bargaining Unit Member incurred as a result of the Bargaining Unit Member's duties for the Employer. - B. Claims against a Bargaining Unit Member as a state employee: In legal actions under AS 09.50.250 against a Bargaining Unit Member, AS 09.50.253 provides for certification by the Attorney General and for the action to proceed exclusively against the State if the action arose from conduct within the scope of the Bargaining Unit Member's employment.
+A request for certification under AS 09.50.253 is made as provided in AS 09.50.253 and 9 AAC 33.010 and is not subject to the grievance arbitration procedure in Article 16 of this Agreement.

-C. Claims against a member under a federal or state law expressly authorizing a claim against a state official:

-If AS 09.50.253 does not apply because federal or state law expressly authorizes an action against member, Employer will provide a legal defense and indemnify member as provided in sections 2 - 6.
+C. Claims against a Bargaining Unit Member under a federal or state law expressly authorizing a claim against a State official: If AS 09.50.253 does not apply because federal or state law expressly authorizes an action against a Bargaining Unit Member, the Employer will provide a legal defense and indemnify the Bargaining Unit Member as provided in sections 29.2 - 29.7.